MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-add-ons.md

 Some capabilities are available to buy as a standalone add-on.
 Other capabilities are only available with Intune Plan 2 or the Intune Suite.

-- **Microsoft Intune Plan 2**: Offers advanced endpoint management capabilities, including management and configuration of specialty devices and Microsoft Tunnel for Mobile Application Management.
 - **Microsoft Intune Suite**: Unifies a series of mission-critical advanced endpoint management and security capabilities.
 The capabilities of the suite are integrated with Microsoft 365 and Microsoft Security across endpoint platforms for both cloud and on-premises co-managed devices.
 The Intune Suite includes Remote Help (standalone) and all capabilities that come with Intune Plan 2.
+- **Microsoft Intune Plan 2**: Offers advanced endpoint management capabilities, including management and configuration of specialty devices and Microsoft Tunnel for Mobile Application Management.
+- **Standalone add-ons**: Some add-on capabilities, such as Remote Help, are available as a Standalone add-on.

 The following table provides a list of add-on capabilities and associated Intune Plans.
 For information about Microsoft Intune Plans and pricing, see [Intune Plans and pricing](https://aka.ms/IntuneSuitePricing).